 If the printer is in offline state you would be seeing the tick mark front of ‘Use Printer Offline’.
 Remove the tick mentioned below and wait for some time printer to come online and resume printing.

 If the printer comes online and goes offline again, that could be due to real connectivity or hardware issue on the printer.
 Better you fix those issues and restart the printer.
+Here are the few printer troubleshooting tips available for Windows 10 and 8.1.

-If It Is A Network Printer
+If It Is A Shared Network Printer

 1) File and Printer sharing settings